v1nt1248/3n-client-lib/README.md

 # Library (Vue3 + Typescript + Vite)

-Components, directives and plugins for Vue3 projects and some helpers methods.
+Components, directives and plugins for Vue3 projects and some helpers methods (tools).
 Storybook is used for documentation and demo.

 For demo and development - `yarn storybook` or `npm run storybook`.